Skip to main content

 The court agreed to hear an appeal filed in the case by the U.S. Equal Employment Opportunity Commission, the federal agency that sued the retailer on behalf of Samantha Elauf, who was denied a sales job at an Abercrombie Kids store in Tulsa, Oklahoma, back in 2008.

-The retailer said it will start the search for a new CFO.
+The company said it plans to search for a new CFO, but offered no further details.

 X